NVIDIA/open-gpu-doc/classes/display/README.txt

 There are both a "class name" and a software class number that are used to describe the combination of channel versions used together.

+Also, many GPUs have a "DISP_SF_USER" class.
+This software construct exposes a mappable region of the Serial Frontend (SF) registers which can be used to program infoframe data.

 The table below describes which class name is used with which GPU, and which channel header files are used with that class.